ledio7/ADBench/README.md

 `python run_bench.py`

 This experiment is way heavier than the previous one on real dataset because it has larger (synthetic) datasets.

+### Credits

+https://github.com/lucasczz/DAADS for the code implementation of the algorithms used in this project.